The Ranting Wren The Wren Forum Banner

 Oh, this is fun!
 Yes, great fun!

 I was just saying a few weeks ago how, with Polaroid doing away with the instant film for which it is/was famous, the Polaroid white border will become extinct as an iconic representation for photographs.
-(I even used it for my gallery.)
+(I even used it for my gallery icon.)

 So, too, thinks Jason.
 His thoughts are more perfectly captured than I would have been able to.